YongjieXue-Elijah/astro-theme-typography/src/content/posts/chapter18.md

 - I: Yes, it can be valuable for eg machine learning
 - C: Can we assume inactive friends will disappear from the feature in 10min
 - I: Yes
-- C: Do we need to worry about GDPR, etc?
+- C: Do we need to worry about privacy and data laws such as GDPR or CCPA?
 - I: No, for simlicity's sake

 ## Functional requirements